Associated State of Antigua

 Antigua, officially the Associated State of Antigua, was an associated state of the United Kingdom, which was established on 27 February 1967.
-The associated state was abolished on November 1, 1981 by the Antigua (Termination of Association) Order.
+The associated state was abolished on November 1, 1981, by the Antigua (Termination of Association) Order.

 History

 The Antigua Constitutional Conference unfolded from February 28, 1966, to March 25, 1966, culminating in the signing of a consensus report.
 The report, documented as Cmnd.
 2963, was subsequently presented to the UK Parliament.
 The Conference outlined key decisions, including the establishment of a new, voluntary association between Britain and Antigua, characterized by mutual freedom and the ability for either party to terminate the association at will.
 Antigua was to exercise full autonomy over internal affairs, while defense and foreign affairs remained under British jurisdiction.
 Both governments committed to negotiating a comprehensive plan detailing how Britain would fulfill its responsibilities in defense and foreign affairs, with considerable communication and delegation to the Antigua government in the realm of external affairs.
 The consensus also encompassed agreed-upon elements for the formulation of a new Antiguan constitution, with the specifics of this agreement detailed in Cmnd.
 2963.

 Following the 1951 general elections, the Antigua Trades and Labour Union and the Antigua Labour Party (ALP) continued to nominate additional candidates, securing an increasing number of seats in the Antiguan Parliament.
 In 1961, Vere Bird assumed the role of chief minister in the newly established position.
 After five years, he spearheaded a delegation to London to deliberate on the matter of Antiguan independence.
 Subsequent to a constitutional conference, Antigua achieved the status of an associated state in February 1967, with Barbuda and the minuscule island of Redonda as dependencies.
 While Antigua attained internal independence, its foreign affairs and defense remained under British control.

 During the 1971 Antiguan general election, Antigua marked its first change of government.
 This resulted in the Progressive Labour Movement (PLM) winning 57.72% of the popular vote and thirteen out of the seventeen constituencies.
 The administration was marred by repressive social measures, including limitations on freedom of the press and economic policies that resulted in a recession.
-Several leaders of the PLM party, including Walter, faced corruption charges related to their alleged mismanagement during their tenure in office.
+Several leaders of the PLM party, including George Walter, faced corruption charges related to their alleged mismanagement during their tenure in office.
 While Walter was released upon appeal, he found himself disqualified from participating in the 1980 elections.
 Robert Hall assumed the role of PLM party leader in his stead.
 Undeterred, Walter sought a return to political influence by establishing the United People's Movement (UPM), enlisting the support of some of his followers from the PLM.